Skip to content

 Crom, County Fermanagh

-Flocks of sheep graze the landscape at Crom, so there’ll be plenty of new lambs to see in spring.
+Flocks of sheep graze the land at Crom, so each spring there are plenty of new lambs to see.
 They're looked after by tenant farmers, who check on them regularly during lambing season.Visit Crom

 Two lambs with black faces looking at the camera